 - Getting more people onto buses will also free up room for more freight and create space for people who still need or choose to use cars in future.

-We expect to be able to advise of the emerging favourite option in late-2021, when there will be another opportunity for people to input to make sure we’ve got it right.
+The project team is working on developing the long-term emerging preferred option in more detail and there will be another opportunity for people to provide feedback to make sure we’ve got it right in mid-2022.

 If you’re a landowner who feels you may be impacted and you haven’t received a letter or email from us please email firstname.lastname@example.org or call 07 927 6009.